apache/nutch/README.md

   --plugins=all,-jira,-gitlab,-unit,-compile [patchfile]
 ```

-Exclude patterns can be added in `.yetus/excludes.txt` (regex, one per line).
+Exclude patterns and related Yetus baselines can be added under `.yetus/`
+(see `.yetus/excludes.txt`).

 IDE setup
 ---------